AllenInstitute/mapping_report_cards/Human_reports/FLAT_human.md

 ### Low quality sample analysis

-Here we evaluate how `FLAT` predicts labels for low-quality samples in the query data with predefined QC flags.
+Here we evaluate how `Correlation Mapping` predicts labels for low-quality samples in the query data with predefined QC flags.
 <img align='center' style="padding:10px 0px 10px 0px; border-radius: 0%" src="../assets/human_SEA-AD/FLAT/Supertype_FLAT_low_qc_conf_mat.png"/>

 And how confident the model is when predicting labels for high and low quality data for each subclass.
 <img align='center' style="padding:10px 0px 10px 0px; border-radius: 0%" src="../assets/human_SEA-AD/FLAT/Subclass_FLAT_quality_conf_box.png"/>

 ### Recommendations and caveats
- - At the **Class** and **Subclass** level, for high quality RNA-seq data - `FLAT` makes few errors.
+ - At the **Class** and **Subclass** level, for high quality RNA-seq data - `Correlation Mapping` makes few errors.
- - `FLAT` robustly classify samples under varying conditions imparting donor and disease specific changes in gene expression.
+ - `Correlation Mapping` robustly classify samples under varying conditions imparting donor and disease specific changes in gene expression.
- - When `FLAT` makes a mistake at the **Supertype** level, the predicted label is typically within the same **Subclass**.
+ - When `Correlation Mapping` makes a mistake at the **Supertype** level, the predicted label is typically within the same **Subclass**.